 - The course or course section (if only the lecture uses the resource for example) must not require or recommend any course materials that students have to purchase.
 An exception to this is iClickers since they can be used across courses.

-Material not eligible for the fee include
+Materials not eligible for the fee include:

 - textbook rentals

 Applications will be reviewed by a panel consisting of two teaching faculty, a representative from K-State Libraries, a representative from the Student Access Center, and at least one student.

 The fee award will be based on responses to narrative questions above and criteria below: